Marlena Spieler: Career

+Personal life and death

+Marlena Spieler resided in the United Kingdom with her husband Alan until her death.
+She died at her home outside of London on July 6, 2023, at the age of 74.

 Awards and recognitions

-Spieler received the James Beard for two book and one newspaper column, the Guild of Food Writers Awards twice (UK best radio food broadcaster of the year), and the Association of Food Journalists (USA:Best Column in Newspaper of Over 400,000 circulation) twice, for radio presenting and publications.
+Spieler received the James Beard for two books and one newspaper column, the Guild of Food Writers Awards twice (UK best radio food broadcaster of the year), and the Association of Food Journalists (USA:Best Column in Newspaper of Over 400,000 circulation) twice, for radio presenting and publications.
 Her book "Feeding Friends" won the International Cookbook Award in Perigueux, France in 2000, and the "Jewish Heritage Cooking" book was honored in the Loire Valley in 2003, by a Special Jury Award at World Gourmand Book Awards.

-Family

-Spieler currently resides in Britain with her husband Alan.